gcharang/agama-mobile-wiki/Add-a-Bitcoin-Compatible-coin-to-Agama-Mobile-App.md

 # Easy steps to add a Bitcoin compatible coin to Agama Mobile

 The Agama mobile code comprises of two parts.
 Agama wallet library and MeteorJS app.
-This assetchain adding guide will cover both.
+This Bitcoin compatible adding guide will cover both.
 All the files needs changing are linked.
 If you want to add a Komodo asset chain follow [this guide](https://github.com/KomodoPlatform/agama-mobile/wiki/Add-Komodo-Assetchains-to-Agama-Mobile-App).

 ### Agama wallet library
 - Add network params [`https://github.com/pbca26/agama-wallet-lib/blob/dev/src/bitcoinjs-networks.js`](https://github.com/pbca26/agama-wallet-lib/blob/dev/src/bitcoinjs-networks.js).
 Make use of isPoS or isZcash flags if applicable in your case.